 Play on Words

-Play on word names involves puns, alliteration, or other linguistic techniques for adding creativity and memorability to the product name.
-Such names are often witty, clever, and unexpected and help build a solid brand identity.
-Play on words strategy helps to create a name that is fun, catchy, and easy to remember so that consumers will recall the product and purchase it.
+Play-on-word names involve puns, alliteration, or other linguistic techniques to add creativity and memorability to the product name.
+Such names are often witty, clever, and unexpected, and help build a solid brand identity.
+The play-on-words strategy helps create a name that is fun, catchy, and easy to remember, so consumers will recall the product and purchase it.

 Storytelling Names